 - More reliability - An advanced meter will alert us if your power goes out.

-- More accuracy - Automatic reading will reduce estimated billing.
+- More actual reads - Wireless meter reading offers billing consistency, reduces estimated billing.

 - More convenience - We'll be able to turn on service without sending a utility worker to your home.